baggiii1013/student-hub/README.md

 ### Student Search
 1. After logging in, use the search bar on the home page
 2. Search by:
-   - Student name (e.g., "Mohit")
    - UG number (e.g., "24UG050281")
-   - Branch (e.g., "AI", "CSE")
-   - Any combination of the above

 ## Key Features